Decarbonize Solutions

 • No Hot Water

-• Heats 2 rooms although heat will permeate through the whole building.
+• Only heats one room although heat will permeate through the whole building.

 • Ugly